LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 - `set_order` is a logical value indicating if the prediction scores should be plotted.

--`font.size` font size, default is 8.
+- `font.size` font size, default is 8.

 - `norm` indicates if data should be scaled/Z-normalized.
 If “NULL”, data is plotted as is.